AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 When a subscription image expires, it cannot be used unless it is renewed in a timely manner.

-You cannot renew a subscription image separately.
+You cannot separately renew a subscription image.
 If you want to continue to use the image, you must renew the image together with the corresponding ECS instance.
 After the image is renewed, you can continue to use it.

 ## After I purchase a subscription image, can I request a refund if I no longer want to use it?